 The Lost Mural Project will award two projects in the junior and senior divisions.
 The projects must focus on the history of immigration at the local or state level.
 The Lost Mural is representative of an art form that was once prevalent in Eastern Europe and is a rare surviving example of a painted wall mural in a synagogue The Lost Mural Project is dedicated to educating the public about the Lost Mural, the Burlington immigrant Jewish Community, (formerly called “Burlington’s Little Jerusalem”), and all immigrant groups who have found a home either in our region or across the state.
 Special consideration is given to projects that focus on art that is representative of Vermont’s immigrant history.

-The Mollie Beattie Memorial Prize of $150 is awarded to an outstanding project focusing on the natural world.
-In addition to adhering to the annual theme, the entry could address topics including, but not limited to, preservation of wild lands, protection of fish, wildlife habitat, biodiversity, the support of threatened species, or similar aspirations that human members of the natural world strive to achieve in Mollie’s honor.
-The award will be distributed evenly among group members.
+The Mollie Beattie Memorial Prize of $200 (to bedistributed evenly among group members) is awarded to an outstanding project focusing on the natural world.
+In addition to adhering to the annual theme, the entry could address topics including, but not limited to, preservation of wildlands, protection of fish and wildlife habitat, biodiversity, and support for threatened species.
+The prize is awarded in honor of Mollie Beattie, a conservationist, Vermonter, and the first woman to lead the United States Fish and Wildlife Service.
+VNRC also preserves Mollie’s legacy through an annual summer internship that bears her name.

 Sponsored by Norwich University